oracle-samples/oci-data-science-ai-samples/labs/DSGo-Oct2021/procedures/odsc-0-tenancy-setup-stack.md

 * Dynamic group named *DataScienceDynamicGroup*
 * A set of policies named *DataSciencePolicies*

-TODO - Add user to group DataScienceGroup??

 You are now ready to begin the Data Science workshop.
-You may [proceed to the next lab](#next).
+You may [proceed to the next lab](odsc-1-intro.md).